-All day horsemen stood long that long frozen ridge, Five hundred well hidden from the valley below, Down by the river where teepees were pitched, Children playing in soft drifts of snow.
-Puffs of white and strands of grey, Trailed upward from every tent, But as dark stole the day, the horsemen prepared To ride down 'fore the long night was spent.
+All day horsemen stood along that long frozen ridge, Five hundred well hidden from the valley below, Down by the river where teepees were pitched, Small children playing in soft drifts of snow.

+Puffs of white and strands of grey, Trailed up from every tent, But as dark stole the day, the horsemen prepared To ride down 'fore the long night was spent.

-Whistle in the darkness after twilight.
-Soft snort of a horse as a rider approached from the East.
-Fire ordered down on that Indian town, Progress must punish the peace.
-Resigned to their duty, they reined in their steeds, And began the long sidle down, Down into darkness with guns at their sides, Hard faces frozen in a murderous frown.
+Sharp whistle in the dark after sundown.
+Snort of horse as riders approached from the East.
+Fire ordered down on that Indian town.
+Progress must punish the peace.

+Resigned to their duty, they reined in their steeds, And began the long sidle down, Down into darkness with guns at their sides, Hard faces froze in one murderous frown.

-Downward they sidled toward killing and death, Down to the valley's wide floor, Sudden screams, loud reports, that was all to be heard, It was over.
+Downward they sidled toward killing and death, Down to the valley's wide floor, Sudden screams, loud reports, that was all to be heard.
+It was over.
 Indians lived there no more.

 Into the camp rode the horsemen, All English, all warriors, all tall.
 Death was quick, undelayed, without mercy, By their orders they slaughtered them all.

-Killing was over by morning, When the sun found those Templars of right, Returning to camp with their vict'ry in war, Waiting orders.
+Killing was over by morning, When the sun found those Templars of right, Returning to camp with their vict'ry in war, Epaulets and shining brass buckles.
+Waiting orders.